(Click image to view larger)

 On the par-4 No. 10 (397 yards from the back and 255 from the front), you’ll find 75 yards of water in front of the tee boxes.
 “The water is not that intimidating,” said Maine.
 “The intimidating part of number 10 is the very long, very uphill fairway beyond the water.”

 The fairway climbs upward, dips down and then makes its way back uphill.
 All of that upslope makes it play longer than it looks.
-The green has four tiers so pay attention to the pin location.
-“Going left of the green leaves you with an impossible up and down,” said Maine.
+The green has three tiers so pay attention to the pin location.
+“Going left of the green leaves you with a near impossible up and down,” said Maine.

 When No. 13 was first built, this double dogleg par-5 (571 yards from the back and 407 from the front) was called “The Sidewinder.”
 “For most players, this is a three-shot par-5,” said Maine.

 Not only do you have to hit long on the 13th, you’ve also got to cross a pond that splits the fairway in two in the middle.
 Your drive plays a key role in your success here.
 From the tee, you need to get as close as you can to the water.
 “If you don’t cross the water on your second shot, you’re really behind the eight-ball,” said Maine.
 “Once you’re over the pond, it’s an uphill shot to reach the green.”